J-Ramalho/industRial/docs/2_toolbox.md

 ### Installation {#installation}

-The companion package to this book can downloaded from github with the following command:
+The companion package to this book can downloaded from CRAN with:

+    install.packages("industRial")

+A development version is also available from github with:

     devtools::install_github("J-Ramalho/industRial")